sugaryourcoffee/secondhand/doc/deployment.md

       password: password
       host: localhost

+## Add a staging environment
+Our staging environment should mimic as much as possible the production environment.
+But as we are on different servers and having different ports, we need a separate environment for staging.

+Copy the `config/environments/production.rb` to `config/environments.staing.rb`

+    $ cp config/environments/production.rb config/environments/staging.rb

+Change

+    config.action_mailer.default_url_options = { host: "syc.dyndns.org:8080" }

+to

+    config.action_mailer.default_url_options = { host: "syc.dyndns.org:8082" }

+## Commit to Github
+When deploying our application with Capistrano our application will be pulled from Github.
+To have all changes on Github we do a push to Github

+    $ git commit -am "prepare for staging deployment"
+    $ git push

 ## Assign a hostname to the staging server
 In the Capistrano configuration files we refer to the servers with `secondhand.uranus` and `secondhand.mercury`.
 To make that work we have to